June 1, 2026

 Thirty minutes of conversation later it had:

-5. Walked me through filing the Garmin watch + Samsung tablet I’d already bought as a $900 Personal Wellness Account claim
+- Walked me through filing eligible purchases I’d already made as a $900 wellness-account claim

 Net of tax: roughly $600 in my bank account, for two receipts I’d forgotten I had.

-That session also surfaced things I genuinely should have known but didn’t:
+That session also surfaced benefit categories I genuinely should have known about but didn’t:

-• $1,200/year paramedical bucket I share between massage, chiro, physio, and dietitian — I’d been using massage only
+- $1,200/year paramedical bucket shared between massage, chiro, physio, and dietitian

-• $1,500/year mental health bucket that’s completely separate from paramedical — I’d never used it
+- $1,500/year mental health bucket completely separate from paramedical

 Why this works as a service